-I had stayed at a backpacker’s hostel during my last solo trip to Goa and had quite liked it.
-Though the hostel was not one of the best, it had helped me get an idea about what to expect and what not to while staying in such environments and I personally did not find many items that I could complain about or which bothered me in any way.
-During my visit to Gokarna the previous weekend (more on that coming soon), I chose to stay at a backpacker’s hostel again.
-This one however was quite different from the previous one I had stayed at in Goa.
+I had stayed at a backpacker’s hostel during my last solo trip to Goa and had quite liked the experience.
+Even though the hostel was not one of the best, it had helped me get an idea of what to expect and what not to while staying in such environments.
+I personally did not find many things that I can complain about or which bothered me in any way.
+So for my next solo trip to the coastal town of Gokarna, I again decided to stay in a hostel.
+And so began my search for a backpacker hostel in Gokarna.
+I soon decided upon one.
+This, however, was quite different from the previous one I had stayed at in Goa.
 Different in a good way.

 One of the first things I remember however was the tiring half-a-kilometer up-hill walk which I had to endure in that sweltering heat.
 Yes you can take an auto too but I had decided to walk.
 A hundred bucks for a kilometer or so did not sound right to me.
 Half way through though, I had almost started to regret this decision of mine.

 However, all the tiredness vanished when I finally found myself sitting at the cafe right next to my room after a refreshing shower.
 The cafe which had a view so gorgeous, it made me oblivious to anything else around me.
 Among the many ways in which it was different from other hostels, the one that sits at the top of the list was without doubt, its location.
 Located at a hill-top which offers a fantastic view of the Gokarna beach it is one of the best-located property I have stayed at in a long long time.